A Linearly Convergent Douglas-Rachford Splitting Solver for Markovian Information-Theoretic Optimization Problems: Introduction

 where the multiplier $\gamma$ controls the trade-off between the two competing objectives.

-On the other hand, the PF problem considers the reverse scenario: Given the Markov chain $Y-X-Z$, where $Y$ now denotes private information, $X$ the public information and $Z$ the observation, again assume that the joint distribution $p(X,Y)$ is known, the goal of PF is to maximize the utility, measured with mutual information $I(X;Z)$ while minimizing the sensitive information $I(Y;Z)$ with a source $Y$ that can be inferred from $Z$.
-And the variable to optimize is a conditional distribution $p(z|x)$, interpreted as the mapping to hide sensitive information as much as possible.
-Then the Lagrangian of the PF problem is:
+The PF problem considers the reverse scenario: denote $Y$ as the sensitive information, $X$ the public information and $Z$ the observation, the goal of PF is to design an information assignment $p(Z|X)$ such that the utility of $Z$ to the public information is maximized but minimal sensitive information is revealed from $Z$.
+This goal satisfies the Markov chain $Y\rightarrow X\rightarrow Z$ where the utility and privacy leakage are measured by the mutual information $I(Z;X)$ and $I(Z;Y)$ respectively.
+Then to find the optimal assignment, one minimizes $I(Z;Y)$ but maximizes $I(Z;X)$ over $p(Z|X)$ with a known $p(X,Y)$.
+Through the Lagrange multipliers, this optimization problem can be written as the following PF Lagrangian:

-Clearly, the PF problem has the opposite goal as to the IB and is often considered as the dual problem of IB.
+Both IB and PF problems are known to be non-convex therefore are difficult to solve \cite{tishby2000information,makhdoumi2014information}.
+A common relaxation to minimize the IB and PF Lagrangian is to fix a trade-off parameter (the multiplier) and solve the relaxed problem.
+Then by varying a range of the trade-off parameter, one can obtain a collection of $p(Z|X)$, hence pairs of $I(Z;X),I(Z;Y)$.

-Conventionally, the evaluation of the solutions obtained from both IB and PF problems is achieved by executing an algorithm multiple times, sweeping through a range of the trade-off parameters $\gamma,\beta$ and plotting each pair of $I(X;Z),I(Y;Z)$ as $x,y$-axes.
-The corresponding plot is called the information plane \cite{tishby2000information,NIPS1999_1651} which informs the best $I(Y;Z)$ given a fixed $I(X;Z)$.
-For a fixed $I(X;Z)$, a higher $I(Y;Z)$ is better in IB whereas lower $I(Y;Z)$ is preferred in PF.
+To evaluate solutions obtained from both IB and PF problems, one plots each pair of $I(Z;X),I(Z;Y)$ as the $x,y$-axes respectively.
+The plot is called the information plane \cite{tishby2000information,NIPS1999_1651}.
+On the information plane, the best $I(Z;Y)$ given a fixed $I(Z;Y)$ is revealed.
+For a fixed $I(Z;X)$, a higher $I(Z;Y)$ is better in IB whereas a lower $I(Z;Y)$ is preferred in PF.
+Then the frontier formed from the set of best $I(Z;Y)$ over a range of $I(Z;X)$ characterizes the relevance-complexity trade-off for IB and the privacy-utility trade-off for PF \cite{tishby2000information,NIPS1999_1651,makhdoumi2014information,9336011}.
+This frontier is known as the Pareto-frontier \cite{8989355,tegmark_wu_2019} and can be used to evaluate the performance of IB and PF solvers.

-It is well-known that both \eqref{eq:IB_lag} and \eqref{eq:lag_pf} are non-convex, hence no solution are guaranteed to achieve global minimum in literature \cite{tishby2000information,7996419}.
-Nonetheless, to solve the problems, or inspired by them, many kinds of algorithm have been introduced so far \cite{1054855,NIPS1999_1651,strouse2016deterministic,DBLP:journals/corr/AlemiFD016,fischer2020ceb,8919752,huang2021admmib}.
-With a closer look, the non-convexity of IB and PF is in fact due to a special structure known as the difference-of-convex \cite{an_tao_2005,NIPS2014_50905d7b,yu2019kurdyka}, because the mutual information can be rewritten as a difference of entropy and conditional entropy functions \cite{Cover:2006:EIT:1146355}.
-Inspired by this elementary idea and motivated by the recent progress on non-convex optimization, we propose a class of splitting method based solvers for IB and PF.